SemanticScanpath: Combining Gaze and Speech for Situated Human-Robot Interaction Using LLMs: DISCUSSION

-Future work is also meant to investigate the effect of such disambiguation capabilities on naive users with a user study.
+Future work should investigate the effect of such disambiguation capabilities on naive users with a user study.
+The generalization capabilities to different task domains and pragmatic implicatures \cite{sravanthi-etal-2024-pub} also need to be more systematically explored.
 As for understanding indirect speech acts \cite{zhang2025can}, we expect that understanding gaze and speech references would enhance trust and goal alignment in human-robot collaboration, but the tasks and contexts where this is the case need to be experimentally assessed.